GSA/search-gov-website/README.md

 ---
 ```

-✅ [Search.gov](https://search.gov) integration - Once you have registered and configured Search.gov for your site by following [these instructions](https://federalist.18f.gov/documentation/search/), add your "affiliate" and "access key" to `_config.yml`.
+✅ [Search.gov](https://search.gov) integration &mdash; Once you have registered and configured Search.gov for your site by following [these instructions](https://federalist.18f.gov/documentation/search/), add your "affiliate" and "access key" to `_config.yml`.
 Ex.

 ```
 searchgov: